 As a 3 year old refugee fleeing war, and landing in a new country, my mind blocked a lot out during most of my childhood.
 It’s strange not having many memories until your teen years!
 One of the few things that I do vividly remember is my first dog, Benji.
 He didn’t look anything like the pup from the movie, but we didn’t speak English and Benji was the only American dog name we knew.
 When I was sad or scared or worried, I always went to him for comfort.
 Life was really hard, so that was a lot of comforting!
 His unconditional love awoke in me a life-long compassion and deep love of animals.
 My Mom said I was born with it, cried even at the thought of an animal suffering.
 That’s true to this day.

-I rescued my first 2 dogs in college, and then 8 since, plus 4 cats.
-When one baby became an angel in 2018, I contacted Debbie Gretz of Gray Face Acres to donate supplies.
+I rescued my first 2 dogs in college, and then many more since, plus 4 cats.
+When one furbaby became an angel in 2018, I contacted Debbie Gretz of Gray Face Acres to donate supplies.
 She had a dog that needed subq fluids, and that’s when my journey with GFA began.
 I am so grateful and proud to work with this team of dedicated warriors who have committed themselves to saving as many seniors as possible, no matter the heartache that comes with it.
 Honestly, they redeem humankind every day for me.
 I’m often thanked for my work, to which I reply, “it gives me the meaning I will search for when I’m on my death bed.
 It will let me pass in peace”.
 When I become an angel, I know I will be welcomed by all the animals I’ve helped, and that keeps me going down this wonderful road with GFA.
-I’d like to thank Benji, Buddy, Charlie, Jazzy, Moppitt, Noki, Mogwai, Taz, BC Kitty, Sophie, Molly, Cheeto, Pixie, Amadeus, Minnie, Cooper, and Teddy for nourishing my heart and soul.
+I’d like to thank Benji, Buddy, Charlie, Jazzy, Moppitt, Noki, Mogwai, Taz, BC Kitty, Sophie, Molly, Cheeto, Pixie, Amadeus, Minnie, Cooper, Teddy, and Lucy for nourishing my heart and soul.